indepth-dev/community/files/en-us/guides/angular/inject-environment-variables.md

 ## Angular CLI and webpack

 Angular CLI uses webpack under the hood.
-Webpack roams over your application source code, looking for import statements, building a dependency graph, and emitting one or more bundles.
+Webpack roams over the application source code, looking for import statements, building a dependency graph, and emitting one or more bundles.

-Since Angular CLI X.Y, it is possible to hook into the Angular build workflow through a custom builder that allows you to override the webpack configuration before execution by adding/overriding plugin and rules.
+Since Angular CLI X.Y, it is possible to hook into the Angular build workflow through a custom builder that allows to override the webpack configuration before the execution, eventually by adding/overriding plugin and rules.

-To extend the webpack configuration, it would be necessary to create a specific builder that will execute the Angular builder downstream after having performed a specific processing.
+To extend the webpack configuration, it would be necessary to create a custom builder.
+The custom will run our custom code then eventually execute the Angular native builder.

 Here is the signature of the Angular builder to invoke from our custom builder.